October 3, 2024

 .

-Finally, the price component fell 5.2 points in March to 53.4 after declining 5.4 points in February.
-Thirteen service sector industries reported an increase in prices paid during the month.
-While prices rose in March this is the lowest reading for this index since March 2020.
-In the service sector price pressures continue to abate.
+Finally, the price component rose 2.1 points in September to 59.4 after having risen 0.3 points in August.
+Twelve service sector industries reported an increase in prices paid during the month.
+Prices continue to climb at a moderate rate in the service sector.

-The manufacturing sector of the economy has contracted since November of 2022 as inflation has continued to climb at a much faster than desired pace and the Fed initiated a series of interest rate hikes.
-But now inflation has abated and, for the first time in a couple of years, the Fed seems poised to lower rates by midyear.
-Meanwhile, the service sector continues to expand.
-We are looking for 2.2% GDP growth in the first quarter as firms continue to hire, wages continue to climb, and consumers continue to spend.
+The manufacturing sector of the economy has contracted since November of 2022 as inflation has continued to climb at a much faster than desired pace.
+However, the service sector continues to expand at a respectable pace.
+We are looking for 2.0% GDP growth in the third quarter followed by 2.5% GDP growth in the fourth quarter.

 .Stephen Slifer